NVIDIA/aistore/docs/cli/object.md

 # Set custom properties

 Generally, AIS objects have two kinds of properties: system and, optionally, custom (user-defined).
-Unlike the system-maintained properties, such as checksum and the number of copies (or EC parity slices, etc.) custom properties may have arbitrary user-defined names and values.
+Unlike the system-maintained properties, such as checksum and the number of copies (or EC parity slices, etc.), custom properties may have arbitrary user-defined names and values.

-Custom properties are not impacted by object updates (PUTs) - a new version of an object simply inherits custom properties of the previous version, as is with no changes.
+Custom properties are not impacted by object updates (PUTs) -- a new version of an object simply inherits custom properties of the previous version as is with no changes.

 The command's syntax is similar to the one used to assign [bucket properties](bucket.md#set-bucket-properties):